-Modeling of hardware serial number.
-This information can be found on the Status tab of Cisco IOS devices.

-Monitoring of CPU and memory utilization.
-This information can be found on the Perf tab of Cisco IOS devices.
+- Modeling of hardware serial number.
+This information can be found in the details information for Cisco IOS devices. - Monitoring of CPU and memory utilization.
+This information can be found on the Graph page for Cisco IOS devices.

-Modeling and monitoring of IP-SLA (RTTMON).
-This information can be found by selecting More → Cisco Details from Cisco IOS devices' menu.

-Modeling of stacked switch modules.
-This information can be found by choosing More → Cisco Details from Cisco IOS devices' menu.
+- Modeling and monitoring of IP-SLA (RTTMON).
+This information can be found by navigating to the device, and then selecting Cisco Details from the left panel. menu. - Modeling of stacked switch modules.
+This information can be found by navigating to the device, and then selecting Cisco Details from the left panel.